Fosna/ef-mysql-cd-2016/lectures/reference/README.md

 *Keep an eye on case*
 ######Hint:
 *New Project window -> Installed -> Templates -> Other Project Types -> Visual Studio Solutions -> BlankSolution*

+2. Add console application named `EfFirstContact` to this solution.